threadi/external-files-in-media-library/readme.txt

 == Mass-Import ==

 You can import complete directories from any of the supported TCP protocols.
-Just enter the directory as path to import and the plugin will import any supported files from it or use the external source tools to navigate to the directory to import.
+Just enter the directory as path to import, and the plugin will import any supported files from it or use the external source tools to navigate to the directory to import.

-For very large directories there is also an automatically processed queue.
+For large directories, there is also an automatically processed queue.
 You could also use the [WP CLI](https://github.com/threadi/external-files-in-media-library/blob/master/docs/cli.md) for large directories.

 == TCP Protocols ==